kkensuke/myjb-en/_build/html/_sources/pages/basic/github/github.md

 ## Git (version control system, VSC)
 Git is a popular version control system used by developers to manage source code changes and collaborate on software development projects.
 It allows multiple people to work on the same codebase simultaneously and track changes made over time.

 A local repository in Git is a copy of the codebase that is stored on a developer's computer.
-When changes are made to the codebase, they are tracked locally using Git, and the developer can commit those changes to their local repository.
+When changes are made to the codebase, they are tracked locally, and the developer can commit those changes to their local repository.
 This allows developers to experiment with new code changes and make revisions without affecting the codebase that other developers are working on.

 A remote repository, on the other hand, is a copy of the codebase that is stored on a remote server.
 Developers can push their local changes to the remote repository to share them with others on the team.
 This allows everyone on the team to see the latest changes made to the codebase and collaborate more effectively.